Mental Illness and the Transformative Power of Hypnosis

 When most people hear the word “hypnosis,” their minds jump to entertainment—a performer making volunteers cluck like chickens or forget their own names.
 This pop culture portrayal has unfortunately overshadowed the legitimate therapeutic practice of clinical hypnosis.

 Clinical hypnotherapy bears little resemblance to stage hypnosis.
 Rather than a form of mind control, it’s a collaborative process that induces a natural state of focused attention and heightened suggestibility.
-During this state, patients remain aware and in control while becoming more receptive to therapeutic guidance.

 The Neuroscience Behind the Experience